chlubba/PyPNS/README.md

 python test.py
 ```

-To reproduce figures of the paper go to this figure-repository (ADD THE CORRECT LINK HERE!!!).
+To reproduce figures of the paper go to this [figure-repository](https://github.com/cahelu/PyPNS-PaperFigures).

 # Documentation